AlexaBF/my-portfolio/README.md

-## Portfolio using React js and styled-components 2023
+## Portfolio using React js and styled-components

-## Features

-- Animated navbar
-- Slider
-- Animation on scroll
-- Responsive

 ## Technologies